blueskyletters/blueskyletters.github.io/_drafts/on-solitude.md

 after a long long time.

-I will never be bored of this isolation
+I will never be bored with this isolation

 as it is an isolation from chaos,